-Sunnyvale, CA Sr. Visual Designer Joined about 6 years ago
+Sunnyvale, CA Sr. Visual Designer Joined almost 9 years ago

 This was my thinking as well, looking for a company that plays hard to get and has some presence of value or mission.
 My issue with that is wouldn't they be less likely to hire someone with purely product and no agency experience?

 Luckily i've dealt with selling/presenting to partners so in those instances i'm very confident though I will need to remember to focus my vocab to client speak.